kixlab/kixlab.github.io/README.md

 docker run --rm -p 4000:4000 -v "$(pwd):/src" -it zxzl/kixlab-homepage jekyll serve --host=0.0.0.0
 ```

-Then visit `localhost:4000` at your browser.
+Then visit `localhost:4000` in your browser.

 ## How to branch, commit and push